ivanantipin/chartpapa/ui/README.md

   "scripts": {
 ```

 Now, whenever you make a commit, Prettier will format the changed files automatically.
-You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx,json,css}"` to format your entire project for the first time.
+You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx,json,css}"` to format your entire project for the first dateTime.

 Next you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.